Khalidelaasry/alx-low_level_programming/0x15-file_io/README.md

 - Gain proficiency in file input and output operations in C.
 - Understand the ELF file format and its header structure.
-- Learn to manipulate and copy files using C programming constructs.
+- Learn to manipulate and copy files using C programming constructs .

 ## Requirements